Adamant-im/adamant-currencyinfo-services/README.md

 ADAMANT InfoServices is a crypto and fiat currency rates service provider.
 It collects rates from MOEX, Currency-Api, ExchangeRate, Coinmarketcap, CryptoCompare and Coingecko and calculates cross-rates, and provides information via API.

+It is own-hosted service run on your server, it stores all rates in local database, updated with `refreshInterval` frequency.

 Features:

 - Collects rates from MOEX for fiat tickers